FlorentTariolle/MetalMining/ANALYSIS.md

 Beyond musical results, this project constituted a methodological learning laboratory.
 The critique of our own visualizations (notably the inappropriate use of UMAP on one-dimensional data) highlighted the importance of adequacy between data nature and projection algorithms.

 Conversely, the success of multivariate clustering (Metalness/Readability/Profanity) confirms that a metal band's identity can be predicted with high reliability solely from its texts, without any audio signal analysis.

-**Perspectives**

-This exploratory work opens the way to more advanced analyses.

-The integration of deep language models (LLM) could allow going beyond the "bag of words" approach to analyze semantics and narrative structures of songs.

-Similarly, crossing this textual data with audio descriptors (tempo, distortion) would allow drawing an even more exhaustive cartography of the metal universe.

 # VI Sources